cloudposse/geodesic/.github/ISSUE_TEMPLATE.md

 ## what
-* describe the problem and how to reproduce
+* describe the problem and how to reproduce it

 ## why
-* explain why this is a problem
+* explain why this is a problem and what is the expected behavior